ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-08-asyncawait-syntax-encourages-frontend-developers-develop-incorrect-code.md

 This is just pseudo-code: [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) doesn't currently support CancelTokens.
 If you want to use CancelTokens, you should either find an AJAX library that supports it or implement it from scratch.
 From my point of view, although CancelToken does the trick, it slightly complicates the code and makes it hard for junior developers to understand.

-So, **“await” operator usage area is very limited in the front end unless you use CancelTokens**.
+So, **"await" operator usage area is very limited in the front end unless you use CancelTokens**.
 I still manage promises the old way, but I will probably switch to CancelTokens soon.

 There is one more thing I would like to mention.
 From my point of view, rejecting the promise is not the correct way to cancel it, because it usually results in an error message being displayed to the user for no reason and causes other side effects.
 Promise rejection is being equated to an exception throw, and exceptions in the front end should really indicate something we don't expect, because, in contrast to Java, the exceptions in JavaScript can not be easily controlled.
-So, my preference in this situation is to prevent both onFulfilled and onRejected calls and just “swallow” the output, make the browser “forget” about the promise.
+So, my preference in this situation is to prevent both onFulfilled and onRejected calls and just "swallow" the output, make the browser "forget" about the promise.
 This does not fit the philosophy of promises (promise is an object that promises you to call one of the two callbacks), but, damn, it works, and works really well!
 I have never faced a situation when this behaviour failed to meet my needs.

 I hope that you have found this article useful and it will help you avoid similar mistakes in your asynchronous code.